typinghare/advanced-java-bhcc/super-budget/README.md

 ~~~

 The application adheres to a commonly used naming convention and folder structure.
 The entry point of the application is
-the SuperBudgetApplication class.
+the `SuperBudgetApplication` class.
 Configuration settings, including Spring beans (although none are registered here),
-and overridden methods for WebMvcConfigurer, are stored in SuperBudgetConfigucation.
-The controller folder holds three
+and overridden methods for `WebMvcConfigurer`, are stored in `SuperBudgetConfiguration`.
+The controller folder holds
-classes responsible for managing HTTP requests.
+three classes responsible for managing HTTP requests.
 A basic routing mechanism for static resources can be found in the
-IndexController class.
+`IndexController` class.
 The dto folder contains the data transfer objects (DTO) utilized by Thymeleaf.
 The model folder
 contains the entity classes, also known as models.
 JPA repositories are kept in the repository folder, while the service
 folder houses two service classes that act as intermediaries between the controller and model layers.